About Late Rent Fees And Grace Periods: Landlord's Guide

 You have bills to pay for your rental property, often due at the beginning of the month.
 You can also call your lender and ask to change the due date of your mortgage payments to the 15th of the month moving forward.
 This is a common way that landlords alleviate the stress of receiving rent payments on the first of the month, especially when there is a legal five-day grace period.

-There are several features in the landlord studio that can be used to help you keep track of rent collection and late rent payments.
+There are several features in the Landlord Studio that can be used to help you keep track of rent collection and late rent payments.

 Collect Rent With Landlord Studio

-Landlord Studio’s online rent collection feature allows your tenants to simply log in online view upcoming payments and securely and quickly transfer money directly into your bank account.
+Landlord Studio’s online rent collection feature allows tenants to log in online view upcoming and historical payments and securely and quickly transfer money directly into your bank account.
 Additionally, they can set up automatic payments every month so they never forget again.
 Plus, the income will automatically be reconciled and tracked in our system.
 If payments aren’t made in time Landlord Studio can also automatically chase up tenants so you don’t have to.

 Find out more about online rent collection with Landlord Studio →